mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/0 Indexing project 3 notes - Green.md

 - [ ] Run-in
 - [ ] Letter-by-letter
 - [ ] main heading: subheading; subheading; subheading. _see also_ cross reference. main heading. _see_ cross reference
+- [ ] no extra letter headings between alphabet groups.
+DO I also need to remove extra spaces?

+To set line width to 36 characters:
+1. change to Courier New 12pt
+2. calculate inches of marginneeded: 8.5 minutes 3.6 = 4.9
+3. Set left margin to 1 inch and right margin to 3.9 inches
+4. count to make sure it's right, I think it's a little long somehow 48 lines/page?
+If so, have 6 and 1/4 pages.

+need a space between multiple see also entries.

 -----
 ### 1. Check publisher's stylesheet and set up index